Do it online

 If you have seen dumped rubbish, or someone dumping rubbish in a public place (fly-tipping), report it to us separately.

-If you have reported the same issue on three separate occasions within the past six months to either the police, the council or your housing provider and feel no action has been taken, you can request a review - called a Community Trigger.
+If you have reported the same issue on three separate occasions within the past six months to either us, the police, or your housing provider and feel no action has been taken, you can request a review - called a Community Trigger.